 First, the GWNT developed future land and water use projections.
-Then the impacts associated with increased water demands were described, assuming that demand is solely groundwater.
+Then the impacts associated with increased water demands, assuming that demand is met solely by groundwater, were described.
 These results were then compared with 1990 baseline conditions to provide the level of impact that could be expected if groundwater pumping were increased beyond baseline conditions.